reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ### When Should We Use HttpAsyncClient?

 Apache's `HttpAsyncClient` is an HTTP client that enables non-blocking and parallel processing of long-lasting HTTP calls.
 This library incorporates a non-blocking IO model, allowing multiple requests to be active simultaneously without the need for additional background threads.
-By leveraging this approach, `HttpAsyncClient` offers significant performance benefits over blocking HTTP clients, particularly when dealing with high volume, long-running HTTP requests.
+By leveraging this approach, `HttpAsyncClient` offers significant performance benefits over blocking HTTP clients, particularly when dealing with high-volume, long-running HTTP requests.
 Additionally, this library provides a robust and flexible interface for building HTTP clients, making it an ideal choice for developers looking to optimize their asynchronous HTTP processing workflows.

 Asynchronous HTTP clients have a thread pool to handle responses, with explicit timeouts for idle, TTL, and request.
 For low workloads, synchronous HTTP clients perform better with dedicated threads per connection.
 For higher throughput, non-blocking IO (NIO) clients are more effective.